carlow78/fruit-memory/TESTING.md

 # Development

-The website was developed using Mobile First development.
-Following the same method as Code Institutes Love Running Project.
-The website was designed using Chrome Developer Tools to work on the Samsung Galaxy Fold in Portrait mode.
+The game was developed using Mobile First development.
+Following the same method as Code Institute's Love Running and Love Math's Walkthrough Project examples.
+The game was designed using Chrome Developer Tools to work on the Samsung Galaxy Fold in Portrait mode.
 Media queries were then added for larger screens.

 # Testing